 includes new technologies like 10G PONs, remote OLTs

-and a completely new lesson on FTTH network design.
+and completely new lessons on FTTH network design

 the Fiber U FTTH Certificate of Completion Exam FREE

 until September 30, 2021 - FOA's gift to support

 and supervisors involved in FTTX projects

 new to fiber to the home, curb, etc. (FTTX) or who